-Dave spoke with Jessica Feng (Serverless Business Development, AWS) at AWS re:Invent.
-Watch his talk or read the transcript below: Enabling a serverless-first Cloud Center of Excellence.
+Dave spoke with Jessica Feng (Serverless Business Development, AWS) at AWS re:Invent 2020 on Enabling a serverless-first Cloud Center of Excellence.

 Hi, thanks for joining us today on this session: Enabling a Serverless First Cloud Center of Excellence.
 I’m Jessica, and I spend a lot of my time working with customers like FINRA, Coca Cola and Capital One on their use of serverless.
 With serverless, they’re able to build applications faster with the ability to scale to millions of users, have global availability, and respond to their customers in milliseconds.
 They can help foster innovation throughout their development teams and really accelerate that business agility through their use of serverless.